LayanAlomar/Advanced-Agentic-AI-Systems-Engineering-AI-SOC-Commander/README.md

 Developed as the Capstone Project for the Advanced Agentic AI Systems Engineering program delivered through SDAIA Academy.

 Special thanks to Eng.
-Mohammed Albladi.
+Mohammed Albeladi for his guidance and support throughout the program.